danidiaz/really-small-backpack-example/lesson9-template-haskell/README.md

 	If you suspect the latter, please report this as a GHC bug: https://www.haskell.org/ghc/reportabug

 What is happening here?
-Why the splice code from `core` causes an error?
+Why does the splice code from `core` cause an error?

-I'm not 100% sure, but I think the reason is that *splice code from as-yet indefinite packages can't work*.
+The reason is that *splice code from as-yet indefinite libraries can't work*.

 Why?
-When building an indefinite library like `core`, it gets typechecked, but not compiled down to object code.
-We can't do that, because the library still has "holes" in it!
+When we build an indefinite library like `core`, it gets typechecked, but not compiled down to object code.
+That can't be done, because the library still has "holes" in it, in the form of unfilled module signatures.
 But that means that other indefinite libraries like `intermediate` can't run the splice code when they themselves get typechecked, because the splice code doesn't exist yet.

 Moving the `Intermediate.TH` module to `intermediate` won't work either, because intermediate itself is indefinite.